section-engineering-education/engineering-education/articles/an-overview-of-iot-technology/index.md

 **AMQP**

-[AMQP](https://www.kelltontech.com/kellton-tech-blog/internet-of-things-protocols-standards) is a software layer protocol for message-oriented architecture that provides routing and queuing for messages.
-AMQP uses TCP connection protocol, therefore, it is reliable for server side communications.
+[AMQP](https://www.kelltontech.com/kellton-tech-blog/internet-of-things-protocols-standards) is a software layer protocol for message-oriented architecture that provides routing and queuing of messages in business applications and IoT devices management.
+AMQP uses TCP connection protocol, therefore, it is reliable for client-server communications.

-The protocol supports point-to-point communication reliably, even over poor networks when working with messages and queues.
+The protocol supports point-to-point communication reliably, with the abilitity for load balancing the entire network when working with messages and queues.

+AMQP is a wide range of security protocols such as SSL,TLS and SALS for messaging hence more applicable for business transactions like financial services with more end-to-end confidentiality requirements.

 AMQP is also an open and standard protocol that  allows applications running on different platforms to connect to each other therefore supporting multi-vendor communications ecosystem.
+Unlike MQTT protocol, AMQP is preferred when developing solutions that require high level of scalability and availability.

 #### IoT Development Platforms and Use Cases